alexdu/sketch-lib/index.md

  - cylinder and cone:

    - `def segments` - see *sphere*

    - `def generatrix<>` - display the generatrix lines

        Note: `wireframe<>` implies `generatrix<>` (and also disables filling).

    - `def interior_scale 0.995` - It is useful for reducing artifacts created by thick lines.
 The interior of the cylinder is drawn a bit smaller than the wireframe.
-If you have thick lines, use a smaller value.
+If you have thick lines, try a smaller value.
 Use 1 to disable this scaling trick.

  - pyramid